 Nowadays the Commercial Espresso machine is available in just about any style or configuration you could possibly imagine.

-The super-duper automatic models that do everything apart from drink the coffee for you are the fully automatic machines – they are even self-cleaning – all at the touch of a button.
+The super-duper automatic models that do everything apart from drink coffee for you are the fully automatic machines – they are even self-cleaning – all at the touch of a button.
 After reading this article you’ll have what you need to know to pick the machine that’s right for you.

 Types of Commercial Espresso machine:

-Assuming that you’ve selected a good espresso grinder, you’re probably wondering if you can now buy an Espresso machine.
+Assuming that you’ve selected a good espresso grinder, you’re wondering if you can now buy an Espresso machine.
 The answer is no. There are a few different types of Commercial Espresso machine, and you need to learn about them first:

 - Super-automatic Espresso Machine